Snehashis100/REUNet/README.md

 by Snehashis Chakraborty, Komal Kumar, Abhijit Das, Balakrishna Reddy Pailla, Sudipta Roy

+This repo contains the code for our paper M<sup>3</sup>ONet: A Generalized Multi Modal Multi-Organ Network for Precise Segmentation of Medical Images.

 | Input | Ground Truth | Output |
 |:-----------:|:--------:|:------------:|